Mammoth Lakes is a small mountain town with big mountain adventures.

 Eat, Sleep, And Be Merry

-Mammoth Lakes is an ideal place to vacation.
+Mammoth Lakes is an ideal place to vacation (and celebrate Christmas).
 The town was created with visitors in mind and had numerous hotels, cabins, and campgrounds available.
 Although it can be quite expensive during winter and summer peak seasons, you can usually find highly discounted rooms available if you visit Mammoth Lakes in fall or spring.
 The main town strip is a bustling area with local restaurants and patio eateries.
 Here are some great places to stay as well as delightful noms to try around town.

 Places To stay